-    When it comes to weight loss, there's no shortage of advice.
-Magazines, books and websites all promise that you'll lose all the weight you want for good, using diets that eliminate fat or carbs or those that tout superfoods or special supplements.
+When it comes to weight loss, there's plenty of advice.
+Magazines, books and websites promise that you can lose all the weight you want for good.
+To do this, they suggest that you use diets that get rid of fat or carbs.
+Or use superfoods or special supplements.

-Before you start a weight-loss program, talk to your doctor.
-Your doctor can review your medical issues and medications that might affect your weight and provide guidance on a program for you.
-And you can discuss how to exercise safely, especially if you have physical or medical challenges, or pain with daily tasks.
+Before you start a weight-loss program, talk to your health care provider.
+Your health care provider can go over your medical issues and the drugs you take that might affect your weight.
+Your provider can guide you on a program that's right for you.
+And you can discuss how to exercise safely.
+This is important if you have physical or medical challenges or pain with daily tasks.

-Tell your doctor about your previous efforts to lose weight.
+Tell your health care provider about your past efforts to lose weight.
 Be open about fad diets that interest you.
-Your doctor might be able to direct you to weight-loss support groups or refer you to a registered dietitian.
+Your provider might be able to direct you to weight-loss support groups or refer you to a registered dietitian.

 There's no one diet or weight-loss plan for everyone.
-But if you consider your preferences, lifestyle and weight-loss goals, you'll likely find a plan you can tailor to your needs.
+Think about your preferences, lifestyle and weight-loss goals.
+Pick a plan that you can tailor to your needs.

 Before starting a weight-loss program, think about: